novak-99/MLPP/README.md

 </p>

 ## Installation
 Begin by downloading the header files for the ML++ library.
-You can do this by cloning the repository into a local directory and extracting the MLPP directory within it, as well as the "MLPP.so" file.
+You can do this by cloning the repository and extracting the MLPP directory within it, as well as the "MLPP.so" file.
 ```
 git clone https://github.com/novak-99/MLPP
 ```